-A specific platform configuration is represented on this chart by a horizontal line (SunFire 6800 14-CPU 1050-MHz platform is a fourteen-CPU configuration with a SPECint_rate2000 performance benchmark of 91.2).
+A specific platform configuration is represented on this chart by a horizontal line (SunFire 6800 14-CPU 1200-MHz platform is a fourteen-CPU configuration with a SPECint\rate2000 performance benchmark of 106.8).
 The intersection of the platform performance with the respective baseline performance line identifies the memory requirements and number of clients that can be supported at that performance level by the identified platform configuration.
-(The example shows 290 clients can be supported at the Arc02 performance level, 14-GB memory would be required to support this number of clients).
-The same chart can be used to identify configuration requirements for each of the other performance levels (Arc99, 00, 01, and 02) following the same procedure.
-(The same SunFire 6800 14-CPU 1050-MHz configuration can support close to 500 concurrent clients at the Arc00 performance level, 20 GB of physical memory would be required to support this number of client connects).
+(The example shows 240 clients can be supported at the Arc03 performance level; 14-GB memory would be required to support this number of clients).
+The same chart can be used to identify configuration requirements for each of the other performance levels (Arc00, 01, 02, and 03) following the same procedure.
+(The same SunFire 6800 14-CPU 1200-MHz configuration can support close to 340 concurrent clients at the Arc02 performance level; 16 GB of physical memory would be required to support this number of clients at the Arc03 performance level; 16 GB of physical

-7.4.2 Where Can I Find the Performance Benchmarks?
+7.5.2 Where Can I Find the Performance Benchmarks?

-Figure 7-7 provides a summary of Sun Enterprise 3500 and 4500 server configurations with 400-MHz processors.
+Figure 7-9 provides a summary of Sun Enterprise 3500 and 4500 server configurations with 400-MHz processors.
 This summary was developed from a search function provided on the SPEC Web site, with the results identified on the chart.
-This is a listing of the SPECint_rate2000 benchmarks published by Sun Microsystems for these platform configurations.
+This is a listing of the SPECint\rate2000 benchmarks published by Sun Microsystems for these platform configurations.